dvgabhyasa/Abhyasa-StrutsJEE/README.md

 ## Form Operations
 This branch is associated with every aspect of form operations using struts2 framework.

+Functionality > UI > Accessibility

 This includes following topics to be covered.
-* Accessibility [Design]
+* Accessibility [Design] ?
 * Form Creation using Struts taglib [Design]
-* Form field abstraction from Model & Action class
+* Form field abstraction using Struts Model & Action class
-* Form Processing using Model
+* Form Processing using Struts Model
-* Form Validation
+* Form Validation using ?
-* Form label i18N using resource files
+* Form label using Struts i18N using resource files ?
-* PDF generation
+* PDF generation ?
-* Mail for record purpose with pdf attachment
+* Mail for record purpose with pdf attachment ?